Reinaldooo/Paris-Highlights/README.md

 ## Advanced Front-End Nanodegree Program
 ### Paris Highlights

-This app will show you the highlights of Paris City, in France.
+This app will show you the highlights of Paris, France.
 You can choose a marker on the list, and also search for a highlight.

 ![Example GIF](/src/Example.gif)
 <dd> </dd>